Learning Trajectory-Word Alignments for Video-Language Tasks: TW-BERT

 where $\bm{V} \in \mathbb{R}^{N_V \times D}, \bm{X} \in \mathbb{R}^{N_X \times D}$ are respectively video and word embedding sets got from two single-modal encoders.
 By setting the query $\mathcal{Q}$ to the video patch embeddings, Eq.~\eqref{equ:W2P} learns to assign suitable words to each video patch and thus captures the W2P alignment.

-\textbf{Trajectory-to-Word (T2W) Attention.} We propose the T2W attention that uses two steps to learn the T2W alignment: it first constructs a trajectory for a given word and then uses the word as the query to attend over the trajectory for capturing the associations.
+\textbf{Trajectory-to-Word (T2W) Attention.} As shown in Figure.~\ref{fig:T2W} (b), we propose the T2W attention that uses two steps to learn the T2W alignment: it first constructs a trajectory for a given word and then uses the word as the query to attend over the trajectory for capturing the associations.
 For convenience, we introduce how the T2W attention calculates the fusion embedding $\bm{z}_{T2W}$ for a single word $\bm{x}$ and it is straightforward to extend it to a sequence of the words.

 In the first step, T2W attention uses $\bm{x}$ as the query to find the salient parts for each frame and then sequence these parts to construct the trajectory.
 Assuming $\bm{V}_t$ is the embedding set of the $t$-th frame, the salient part $\bm{y}_{t}$ is got as: